lhbikos/ReC_MultivModel/docs/06-ComplexMed.md

 Descriptive statistics were computed, and all variables were assessed univariate normality.  *You would give your results regarding skew, kurtosis, Shapiro Wilks', here.
 If relevant, you could also describe multivariate normality.*  A summary of descriptive statistics and a correlation matrix for the study is provided in Table 1.
 These bivariate relations provide evidence to support the test of mediation analysis.

 **Serial Multiple Mediation Analysis**
 A model of serial multiple mediation was analyzed examining the degree to which engagement and disengagement coping mediated the relationship between gendered racial microaggressions and mental health outcomes.
-Hayes [-@hayes_introduction_2018] recommended this strategy over simple mediation models because it allows for all mediators to be examined, simultaneously and allows the testing of the seriated effect of prior mediators onto subsequent ones.
+Hayes [-@hayes_more_2022] recommended this strategy over simple mediation models because it allows for all mediators to be examined, simultaneously and allows the testing of the seriated effect of prior mediators onto subsequent ones.
 Using the *lavaan* (v.
-0.6-7) package in R, coefficients for specific indirect, total indirect, direct, and total were computed.
+0.6-16) package in R, coefficients for specific indirect, total indirect, direct, and total were computed.
 Path coefficients refer to regression weights, or slopes, of the expected changes in the dependent variable given a unit change in the independent variables.

-Results (depicted in Figure # and presented in Table #) suggest that  of the variance in behavioral intentions is accounted for by the three variables in the model.
+Results (depicted in Figure # and presented in Table #) suggest that 37% of the variance in behavioral intentions is accounted for by the three variables in the model.
 Two of the specific indirect effects were significant and were statistically significantly different from each other.
-Specifically, the effect of gendered racial microaggressions through disengagement coping to mental health ($B$ = 0.118, $p$ = 0.212) was stronger than the indirect effect from gendered racial microaggressions through engagement coping through disengagement coping to mental health ($B$ = -0.180, $p$ = 0.000).
+Specifically, the effect of gendered racial microaggressions through disengagement coping to mental health ($B= -0.142, SE = 0.039, p < .001, 95CI[-0.076, -0.142]$) was stronger than the indirect effect from gendered racial microaggressions through engagement coping through disengagement coping to mental health ($B = 0.055, SE = 0.036, p =0.126, 95CI [0.133, 0.055]$).
 Interpreting the results suggests that, mental health outcomes are negatively impacted by gendered racial microaggressions direct and indirectly through disengagement coping.
 It is this latter path that has the greatest impact.

 *Note*:  In a manner consistent with the Lewis et al. [-@lewis_applying_2017] article, the APA Results section can be fairly short.
 This is especially true when a well-organized table presents the results.
 In fact, I oculd have left all the numbers out of this except for the $R^2$ (because it was not reported in the table).

+## STAY TUNED

+A section on power analysis is planned and coming soon!
+My apologies that it's not quite *R*eady.

 ## Troubleshooting and FAQs